moma-logo.png

 tent plan drawings and construction images

 I worked closely with Guest Curator Victoria Bartlett, supporting MoMA’s onsite team.
-The aesthetic character developed naturally through navigation of environmental opportunities and challenges.
+The aesthetic character developed naturally through navigation criteria, scale limitations, and of environmental opportunities and challenges.

-MoMA’s exhibition team managed final production and installation.
+MoMA’s exhibition team managed final physical production and installation.

 Kai Althoff: and then leave me to the common swifts (und dann überlasst mich den Mauerseglern).
 Exhibit designed and curated by Kai Althoff and organized at the Museum of Modern Art by Laura Hoptman, Curator, and Margaret Ewing, Curatorial Assistant, Department of Painting and Sculpture.